Flock: A sculpture about murmuration is complete and installed at a beautiful location in Napa valley.

 This work draws inspiration from the murmuration of birds.
-The goal is to create volumetric forms out of stainless steel that exhibit constant motion and change of motion, and like flocking birds, maintain a visual irregularity.
-A wind powered mobile, Flock will counterbalance one moving with a stone and the become the counterweight for another as it moves.
-The complex geometry should yield ever-changing and surprising visuals.
+The goal was to create volumetric forms out of stainless steel that exhibit constant motion and change of motion, and like flocking birds, maintain a visual irregularity.
+A wind powered mobile, Flock counterbalances one sail with a stone and both becomes the counterweight for the other.
+The complex geometry yields ever-changing and surprising visuals.
 A big part of the inspiration is a hunch, based on recent work, of how far I could push CAD to actually build what I envision by pushing my knowledge of materials and weight to the limit.